MichaelAz/TINA-ORM/README.md

-#TINA-ORM
+﻿#TINA-ORM

-TINA-ORM (This Is Not An ORM) is a NoSQL-ish interface to Microsoft SQL server inspired by RavenDB.
+TINA-ORM (This Is Not An ORM) is a NoSQL-ish interface to SQL databases (Including Microsoft SQL Server and MySQL) inspired by RavenDB.
 [Get it on NuGet](https://nuget.org/packages/TINA-ORM).

 Tina works with POCOs (Plain Old CLR Objects).
 That means no custom attributes, no enforced conventions and zero ceremony.
 Batteries and a coupon for a free hug included.